 They also sell Walter White’s Crystal Methadonuts, which are injectable balls of goodness served with Nutella, raspberry and salted caramel filling.

-The friends we stayed with the remainder of our weekend live in Bushwick, so after we dropped our bags off at their house, we walked just across the street for dinner at Roberta’s.
+That night, we took the train out to Bushwick in Brooklyn to see friends and grab dinner at Roberta’s.
 It’s a bit of a commute if you’re staying at the Plaza—or anywhere else in Manhattan, for that matter—but this is one of those hipster destination restaurants that’s totally worth the trip over the bridge, and you must order off-menu and have the Bee Sting pie.
 You can thank me later.

-When we awoke on Saturday morning, our host Nicole, SVV and I took the L into the Village, getting off at Union Square then walking over to Dough, which sells donuts the size of our heads in flavors like Dulce de Leche, Mocha-Almond Crunch and Hibiscus.
+When we awoke on Saturday morning, we took the subway to Union Square then walked over to Dough, which sells donuts the size of our heads in flavors like Dulce de Leche, Mocha-Almond Crunch and Hibiscus.
 We devoured them within another excellent people-watching hub, Union Square, which is right nearby and was my very first neighborhood to live in back in 2005.